mswarasi/General-MultiplexBayes/README.md

 # General-Framework-for-Prevalence-Estimation

-This repository provides R programs of the article, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
-An R function "multDiseaseBayes" is provided to fit the proposed Bayesian estimation method and maximum a posteriori (MAP) estimation method, which can accommodate ANY group testing data involving multiplex assays and provide cost-effective estimates for the prevalence of multiple diseases.  in the file "MainProgram.R"
+This repository contains R programs of the article, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
+An R function "multDiseaseBayes" is provided to fit the proposed Bayesian estimation method and maximum a posteriori (MAP) estimation method, which can accommodate ANY group testing data involving multiplex assays and provide cost-effective estimates for the prevalence of multiple diseases as well as the assay accuracies (sensitivity and specificity).

 MainProgram.R - file that consists of the main R function combining the R subfunctions and FORTRAN subroutines.
 Documentation with illustrative (simulation) examples is also provided.